-Hospital networks, pharmacies, and other covered entities should align themselves with established carriers and service providers that have the knowledge and expertise to help them navigate emerging telecom options and maintain HIPAA compliance.
+Hospital networks, pharmacies, and other covered entities should align themselves with established carriers and service providers that have the knowledge and expertise to provide them with options to help navigate emerging telecom options and HIPAA compliance.
 An experienced provider like Bandwidth, that has a reliable network, can make sure those important messages get delivered correctly.

 Read the whole series